fengtt42/U2UData/README.md

 > More details can be found in our paper.

 # Dataset Downloading
-All the data can be downloaded from [google drive](https://drive.google.com/drive/folders/1yc4Oe0E2Qn-1I1_G3gBgoww3LAf7iyLg).
+All the data can be downloaded from [Hugging_face](https://huggingface.co/datasets/fengtt42/U2USim-2/tree/main).
 If you have a good internet, you can directly download the complete large zip file such as `train.zip`.
 In case you suffer from downloading large files, we also split each data set into small chunks, which can be found in the directory ending with `_chunks`, such as `train_chunks`.
 After downloading, please run the following command to each set to merge those chunks together:
 ```python